NikKowPHP/social-brain/chapters/chapter-7.md

 #### **Case Study: The Connector's Courage**

-Let's revisit Leo, our Connector-brained junior engineer.
-He's at his first major industry conference, and his personal goal is to meet a senior engineer he's admired for years.
+As part of her new approach to management, Maria has encouraged her team to engage more with the wider industry.
+She sends Leo, her Connector-brained junior engineer, to his first major conference.
+His personal goal is to meet a senior engineer he's admired for years.

 He sees her talking in a small group.
 His Sentinel brain floods with the familiar alerts: *"Don't interrupt!
 You'll say something stupid!"* He feels the freeze response kicking in.

-But Leo has been practicing.
+But Leo has been learning from Maria.
+He's been practicing.
 He takes a **Conductor's Breath** (Regulate).
 He waits for a natural pause in the conversation.
 He finds a **Shared Context**: they are all near a widely mocked, futuristic-looking coffee machine.
 He approaches the edge of the group and offers a **Low-Stakes Observation**.

 "I'm still trying to figure out if this is a coffee machine or a time machine," he says with a small smile to the group.
 "Have any of you been brave enough to try it?"

 The group laughs.
 The senior engineer turns to him and says, "We've got a running bet on whether it'll dispense coffee or just teleport you to another dimension."
 Leo has successfully broken the silence, not by being impressive, but by sending a signal of safe, shared humor.
+He's applying the conductor's tools for himself.

 #### **The Science: The Pain of the Unknown**